zilahir/rzblog/content/blog/wordpres-gatsby/index.md

  - 'code, en'
 categories: [coding]
 isPublic: true
+languages: ['en']
 ---

 FME is stands for `Finnországi Magyarok Egyesülete`, (`Association of Hungarians in Finland` // `Suomen Unkarilaisten Yhdistys`), and I was just elected as a board member in the beginning of this year.

 Since I am a fullstack developer, I immediately assigned myself to recreate the entire website of the association from scratch.

 There were no actual deadline set, so I had plenty of time both designing, and making the decision about the stack related questions, and also the implementation itself.
 Which came quite handy, since I am the only developer among us, so I was not able to outsource any task, it was all me.